kype07/kype07/README.md

-## 👋 Hi, I'm Nicolò Sciuto, I am a student at the IIS Plana in Turin, attending the maintenance and technical assistance course
+## 👋 Nicolò Sciuto, I am a student at the IIS Plana in Turin, attending the maintenance and technical assistance course

 ### 🌱I’m currently learning
 - HTML